 CAR 105 - Fundamentals of Speech (4) An introductory course in public speaking that focuses on communication skills, including organization of ideas, research, critical thinking and audience adaptability.
-C2 the art of expression.
+C2

+CAR 145 - Communication Structures (4) An examination of the structures underlying both verbal and visual modes of communication in modern society.
+Emphasis is placed on a study of comparable features in the various media used in the art of expression.
 Contemporary media will be investigated against a background of standard patterns of communication.
 Written, oral, and digital communication skills will also be developed through a series of written research projects and recorded and/or live presentations.
 C2

-CAR 145 - Communication Structures (4) An examination of the structures underlying both verbal and visual modes of communication in modern society.
-Emphasis is placed on a study of comparable features in the various media used in

-CAR 301 - International Journalism (4) ★★★★★ This class focuses on the unique challenges of portraying foreign cultures in reporting.
+CAR 301 - International Journalism (4) Prerequisite: ENG 112/112H.
+This class focuses on the unique challenges of portraying foreign cultures in reporting.
 International journalism is a critical component in all facets of reporting, and this course develops an understanding of the complexities inherent in communications with foreign cultures.
 Students examine international journalists' work, explore how they strive to connect cultures in media conversations and coverage, and generate writing that connects the world through writing and reporting.
 The course covers practical approaches to journalism today.
-PS2

-CAR 332 - Multicultural Communication (4) ★★★★ Prerequisite: CAR 105 or 145 or BUS 230.
-The course examines the relationship between culture and communication with emphasis given to cultural norms and values, variances in contexts, psychological influences, linguistic and nonverbal variables.
+PS2 contexts, psychological influences, linguistic and nonverbal variables.
 Additionally, methods for identifying potential cultural miscommunication and processes for resolving them through communication are also explored.
 PS2

+CAR 332 - Multicultural Communication (4) Prerequisites: CAR 105 or 145 or BUS 230, ENG 112/112H.
+The course examines the relationship between culture and communication with emphasis given to cultural norms and values, variances in